TApplencourt/quantum_package/docs/source/intro/intro.rst

 programmer to include any arbitrary set of determinants in the variational space, and thus gives a complete freedom in the methodological development.
-All the programs are developed with the `IRPF90`_ code generator, which simplifies the development of new programs.
+All the programs are developed with the `IRPF90`_ code generator, which simplifies the collaborative development, and the development of new features.